From The Doctors' Desk: New Alternatives to Coumadin for Atrial Fibrillation

 The FDA approved Xarelto (rivaroxaban) at a low dose in July 2011 to help prevent deep vein thrombosis (DVT, clots in the leg veins that can travel to the lung and be life threatening) after knee or hip replacement surgery.
 Then in the fall 2011 it was approved at a higher dose to reduce the risk of stroke from atrial fibrillation.
 In one trial, Xarelto showed similar efficacy compared to warfarin in preventing stroke with similar overall bleeding risk in patients with atrial fibrillation (slightly less frequency of serious bleeding in the brain and slightly more bleeding from the stomach and intestines).
 Xarelto interferes with the functioning of already formed clotting proteins (factor Xa inhibitor).
 Xarelto does not require blood testing and is taken once daily similar to Coumadin.

-Relatively recently approved by the FDA (December 2012) after a study showed very promising results of this factor Xa inhibitor’s ability to reduce the risk of stroke from atrial fibrillation with lower overall risk of bleeding compared to warfarin.
+Approved by the FDA (December 2012) after a study showed very promising results of this factor Xa inhibitor’s ability to reduce the risk of stroke from atrial fibrillation with lower overall risk of bleeding compared to warfarin.
 In addition, the overall risk of significant complications or death appears to be lower with Eliquis than with warfarin and is the first of the new anticoagulants to show this.
 It has to be taken twice daily (with or without food) but always at the same dose while Coumadin (warfarin) is taken once daily (usually in the evening) but dosing can vary depending on blood test results.
 Eliquis does not require blood testing.
-While Eliquis has not yet been approved by the FDA to treat deep vein thrombosis or pulmonary embolism, recent data suggests it is as effective as (or possibly slightly better than) using anticoagulant injections (heparin or low-molecular weight heparins) prior to starting warfarin for these types of blood clots.
+Eliquis has also been approved by the FDA to prevent deep vein thrombosis (DVT) or pulmonary embolism (PE) after hip or knee surgery and to treat DVT and PE.